ecollin/Inclusive-Project/README.md

 We hope to create an online space for student voices to fill these crucial gaps in information.

-## Who are we?

-Lucas Du, Enrique Collin, Thorence Anderskow, Oliver Zhao, Danny Kim.
+Group members; Lucas Du, Enrique Collin, Thorence Anderskow, Oliver Zhao, Danny Kim.